themysticsavages/cloudbot-discord/readme.md

 User commands:
-    random - Generate a random number from a specific range weather - Get the weather in an area search - Get the first result of a Bing search gif - Get a GIF based on a keyword from GIPHY (not Tenor) scratch - Get info for a Scratch user help - Get all the commands availible
+    random - Generate a random number from a specific range weather - Get the weather in an area search - Get the first result of a Yahoo search gif - Get a GIF based on a keyword from GIPHY (not Tenor) scratch - Get info for a Scratch user help - Get all the commands availible